splintered-reality/py_trees/py_trees/doc/behaviours.rst

 behaviour tree, i.e. it is the *leaf*.
 Behaviours are usually representative of either a check (am I hungry?), or an action (buy some chocolate cookies).

+.. _skeleton-behaviour-include:

 Skeleton
 --------

 Behaviours in py_trees are created by subclassing the :class:`~py_trees.behaviour.Behaviour` class.
-A skeleton example with informative comments is in :ref:`skeleton_behaviour`, shown below.
+A skeleton with informative comments is shown below.

 .. literalinclude:: examples/skeleton_behaviour.py
    :language: python
    :linenos:
-   :name: skeleton_behaviour

 Lifecycle
 ---------

-Getting a feel for how this works in action can be seen by running the :ref:`py-trees-demo-behaviour-lifecycle-label` program (click the link for more detail and access to the sources):
+Getting a feel for how this works in action can be seen by running the :ref:`py-trees-demo-behaviour-lifecycle-program` program (click the link for more detail and access to the sources):

 .. image:: images/lifecycle.gif